-Program Expenses: Expenses directly related to each of our programs.
-These expenditures include equipment for all programs (balls, cones, first aid kits, pinnies, etc); marketing flyers for distribution at schools; signs and books for tournaments; fees paid to VYSA on each player; and League Fees paid to leagues in which our teams play (ie. EDP, REGION I, WAGS, SFL, NCSL, ODSL).
+PROGRAM EXPENSE: Expenses directly related to each of our programs.
+These expenditures include equipment for all programs (balls, cones, first aid kits, pinnies, etc); marketing flyers for distribution at schools; signs and books for tournaments; fees paid to VYSA on each player; and League Fees paid to leagues in which our teams play (ie. EDP, REGION I, WAGS, SFL, NCSL, ODSL, CCL).
 All expenses are reviewed carefully and controlled tightly.

-Merchandise: The majority of this line item is for the expense of purchasing Recreational and Travel uniforms.
+MERCHANDISE: The majority of this line item is for the expense of purchasing Recreational and academy uniforms.
 Also included in this category are purchases of merchandise to sell at the office and at field concession stands (note that revenues from the sales of all items in this expense category result in positive net cash flow for the category).

-Financial Assistance: While the city of Alexandria is an affluent community overall, there are many families within the City that are in need of financial assistance for their child to participate.
+FINANCIAL ASSISTANCE: While the city of Alexandria is an affluent community overall, there are many families within the City that are in need of financial assistance for their child to participate.
 Alexandria Soccer prides itself on providing an opportunity for all children to play, regardless of ability to pay.
-Families in both our Recreational and Travel programs may apply for scholarships to receive a discount on our player fees.
-Last year Alexandria Soccer distributed over $135,000 in scholarship to more than 1,000 kids.
-This accounts for more than 25% of our participants.
+Families in both our Recreational and Academy programs may apply for scholarships to receive a discount on our player fees.
+Last year Alexandria Soccer distributed over $300,000 in scholarship to more than 1,500 kids.
+This accounts for more than 30% of our participants.